lsu-ddem/sound-design/content/Music Fundamentals Assignments/Fundamentals-Assignment-1.md

 * Learn to read famillar melodies in treble cleff.
 * Introduction to importing MIDI files.
-* keyboard performance and orientation development.
+* Keyboard performance and orientation development.

 - - -

 #### Instructions

-1. Search online and download a MIDI file for a song that you would like to learn to perform.
+1. Search online and download a MIDI file for a song that you would like to learn to perform. (this song should have a recognisable melody)
 2. Open your a notation editor such as https://www.noteflight.com/, create a new socre.
 3. Import the downloaded MIDI file.
 4. Edit the MIDI file my deleating accompaniment so that only the melody remains.